senzing-garage/aws-cloudformation-performance-testing/reports/20231019-provisioned-single-DB/report.md

 #### ECS Fargate task costs of processing 20 million records

 ![Fargate Task Cost](./images/FargateTaskCost.png)

+Task cost contain the cost of both the loader tasks and the redoer tasks.

 #### Total cost of processing 20 million records